puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-Be sure you're still connected your Agent system, and run the following command to ask Puppet to describe a file resource:
+Be sure you're still connected your agent system, and run the following command to ask Puppet to describe a file resource:

     puppet resource file /tmp/test